 |Frequently Asked Questions|

-The programme coordinators are planning to accept applications during the month of September.
+The programme coordinators are planning to accept applications during the 2Q of 2014.
 Exact details of the application procedure and timetable will be released in due course.
-Interested participants must be available in person from early October to late November if selected to take part in a screening interview followed by a face to face interview with the sponsoring company.
-If successful, candidates must be ready to commence the programme in December.
+Interested participants must be available in person from early May or June if selected to take part in a screening interview followed by a face to face interview with the sponsoring company.
+If successful, candidates must be ready to commence the programme in September 2014.

 There are thirty places on this programme.

-The programme will start in December in Ireland when the candidates may spend two weeks with their sponsoring company familiarising themselves with its operations and developing the details of their project.
-The candidates will start taking modules at UCC the following January.
+The programme will start in September in Ireland when the candidates may spend two weeks with their sponsoring company familiarising themselves with its operations and developing the details of their project, before moving on to taking modules at UCC.
+The academic portion will then continue on to NTU in Singapore from January to March, followed by a five month work placement with the sponsor.
+Please note that the 2014 will run from September 2014 to August 2015.

 Placements will take place across Asia.
 The location will be determined by the sponsoring company and will depend on the nature of its candidate's live business report.
 For example,